 Converted quickly, it means that you can get started with wood that has a minimum thickness of 2.36 inches (ca. 6 cm).

-Later, by joining the parts of the castle joint, they will reinforce each other so that you are sure of a solid connection.
+Later, by joining the parts of the castle joint, they will reinforce each other so that you are sure of a solid and strong connection.

 You can make this connection even stronger by adding wood glue between the connected parts.

 Don’t just use any wood glue for your projects!

 To find out which different types exist and for which applications wood glue serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.

 Here you will discover everything you need to know about wood glue.